Key takeaways

 Mastra is an open-source TypeScript framework for building AI-powered applications and agents.[3]
 Created by the team behind Gatsby, Mastra is designed around the principle that "Python trains, TypeScript ships."[4]

-The framework supports 40+ model providers through a unified interface — OpenAI, Anthropic, Google, DeepSeek, and more.
+The framework supports 90+ model providers through a unified interface — OpenAI, Anthropic, Google, DeepSeek, and more.[3]
+As of June 2026, the GitHub repo has ~25k stars,[4] and named users include Replit, Sanity, SoftBank, WorkOS, Brex, and Factorial.[2]

 Key Capabilities